Wildlander-mod/Support/Docs/EnemyMonsters.md

 |Can Knockdown Player| No |

 **Additional Perks**
-They can detect steath players So Sneak attacks are impossible to perform
+* They can detect steath players So Sneak attacks are impossible to perform
+* Cremation - high-tier fire spells can set ablaze those who are susceptible to fire, and force them to flee in fear.
+Undead, Automatons and Daedra are immune to the Fear effect.
+* Respite - Healing spells restore both health and stamina.
+* Pyromancy 2 - All frost spells deal 30% more damage.
+* Fire Mastery - Her fascination with fire now grants her 25% resistance to it, while fire spells are 5% stronger and 10% less costly.
+* Improved Healing - Healing spells are 25% more effective.
+* Level 56 destruction bonus (spell damage increased by 56% )
+* Level 57 Restoration bonus (Healing Spells increased by 57% )

 ## Ice Wraith